trachanh1609/shortcut-react-club/README.md

 This will be the main branch.
 Other branches will be used for developping in order to keep the master branch clean.

-Other Branches:

-**[project-name]/starter-code**

-These branches will host the starter code for the react projects we will build/implement.
-Starter code can contain base code source and/or specifications about the project.

-Starter branches will be used as the root of the other project branches.

-**[project-name]/[assignment-name]**

-An assignment is an objective or objectives that we want to achieve either during the live sessions or individually at home.

-These branches will follow one another.
-After completion of an assignment, a new branch will be created and the next assignments will be described there.
-This way learners can start from the "starter code" branch, do the assignments and compare the result with the corresponding branch and get the next assignment.

-**[project-name]/complete**

-These branches will host the final version of the project (no more assignments).

 ## Fork this repository